MihaiHng/Cyfrin-Security/7-boss-bridge-audit/audit-data/report.md

 The bridge is intended to allow users to deposit tokens, which are to be held in a vault contract on L1.
 Successful deposits should trigger an event that an off-chain mechanism is in charge of detecting to mint the corresponding tokens on the L2 side of the bridge.

-Withdrawals must be approved operators (or "signers").
-Essentially they are expected to be one or more off-chain services where users request withdrawals, and that should verify requests before signing the data users must use to withdraw their tokens.
+Withdrawals must be approved by operators (or "signers").
+Essentially there are expected to be one or more off-chain services where users request withdrawals, and that should verify requests before signing the data users must use to withdraw their tokens.
 It's worth highlighting that there's little-to-no on-chain mechanism to verify withdrawals, other than the operator's signature.
 So the Boss Bridge heavily relies on having robust, reliable and always available operators to approve withdrawals.
 Any rogue operator or compromised signing key may put at risk the entire protocol.

 ## Roles